nirgeier/katacoda-scenarios/slides/md/Kubernetes/01-Introduction/0101-Kubernetes-overview.md

 - A `Service` is an **abstraction** which defines a
   - **Logical set** of Pods and a
   - **Policy** by which to access them (aka micro-service).
+- Every service in K8S is actually a Load Balancer

 - The set of Pods is accessed by a selector
 - A `Service` in Kubernetes is a REST object